pytorch/serve/model-archiver/README.md

 ### Handler

 Handler can be TorchServe's inbuilt handler name or path to a py file to handle custom TorchServe inference logic.
-TorchServe supports following handlers out or box:
+Some examples of supported handlers
 1. `image_classifier`
 2. `object_detector`
 3. `text_classifier`
 4. `image_segmenter`

+For a more comprehensive list of built in handlers, make sure to checkout the [examples](../model-archiver/README.md)

 In case of custom handler, if you plan to provide just `module_name` or `module_name:entry_point_function_name` then make sure that it is prefixed with absolute or relative path of python file. e.g. if your custom handler custom_image_classifier.py is in /home/serve/examples then